LelleAnd/ops/Doc/MessageValidation.md

 In a similar way restrictions can be put on open arrays with the directive *//@maxarrlen* and on open strings with the directive *//@maxstrlen*.

+The generated method can be called in user code to check if the object instance is valid.
+Currently validation code is only generated for C++ and Delphi, see also the [Feature List](FeatureList.md).

+## C++ specifics
-The user can then define if this message validation should be used and if so, how an invalid message should be handled.
-For backward compatibility the default is to NOT use message validation.
+The user can define if the message validation should be called automatically and if so, how an invalid message should be handled.
+For backward compatibility the default is to NOT call message validation.

 The default behavior can be changed on the *Participant* before any *Publisher* or *Subscriber* is created.
 Then it is possible to change the behavior for individual *Publishers* and *Subscribers*.

-Currently this is only generated and implemented for C++, see also the [Feature List](FeatureList.md).
+## Delphi specifics
+The validation code is automatically called by the *Publisher* when an object is written.
+If the object isn't valid, an exception is thrown and the object is NOT published.